badmusamuda/CoreSent/README.md

 >What is CorSens api ?

--CorSen is an abbrivation for Correct Sentences, it's a newly created api in Java language that enhance better sentences for web/mobile apps users.
+CorSen is an abbrivation for Correct Sentences, it's a newly created api in Java language that enhance better sentences for web/mobile apps users.

->What problem is CorSens solving ?
+>>What problem is CorSens solving ?
 CorSens is currently solving a single problem, to rewrite incorrect sentences with punctuation signs followed with inappropiate case.

--Example
+Example
 A user type the following on Facebook.